leon-sd/CAS502-skillnet-explorer/README.md

 This folder contains a number of data files.
 The files have been downloaded from [O*NET Resource Center](https://www.onetcenter.org/database.html), version 29.1 ([license](https://creativecommons.org/licenses/by/4.0/)).
 The file currently used in the code is `Skills.xlsx`.
 Additionally, there are two files in this folder:
   - `Occupation Data.xlsx`: Descriptions for each occupation.
   - `TechnologySkills.xlsx`: A list of technological skills for each occupation.

-## Notes

-This repository is intentially left pretty barebone, so you can use it for all the assignments in CAS502.